-- Costs for Underground Residential Extensions and Development in 2023 totaled \$4,611,000.
-This project installs primary and secondary extensions to new homes, residential developments and apartment complexes. - Costs for Underground Relocations in 2023 totaled \$3,742,000.
-This project relocates existing underground equipment in conflict with non-LES projects and converts existing overhead electrical facilities to underground. - LES' share of capital improvements at Laramie River Station (LRS) and Walter Scott, Jr. Energy Center (WSEC), for 2023, were \$3,506,000 and \$1,415,000, respectively. - Costs for Underground Rebuilds in 2023 totaled \$3,133,000.
-This project rebuilds existing underground systems due to age, deterioration or other factors.
+- Costs for Underground Residential Extensions and Development in 2024 totaled \$6,477,000.
+This project installs primary and secondary extensions to new homes, residential developments and apartment complexes. - LES' share of capital improvements at Laramie River Station (LRS) and Walter Scott, Jr. Energy Center (WSEC), for 2024, were \$6,116,000 and \$2,193,000, respectively. - Costs for Overhead Rebuilds in 2024 totaled \$6,009,000.
+This project is for the replacement or removal of deteriorated or obsolete facilities. - Capital costs for the replacement of the 57th & Garland transformer totaled \$5,281,000 in 2024. - Costs for Underground Relocations in 2024 totaled \$5,117,000.
+This project relocates existing underground equipment in conflict with non-LES projects and converts existing overhead electrical facilities to underground. - Costs for Underground Rebuilds in 2024 totaled \$4,486,000.
+This project rebuilds existing underground systems due to age, deterioration or other factors. - Costs for Underground Commercial Extension/Development in 2024 totaled \$2,983,000.
+This project installs primary and secondary extensions for new or existing commercial customers.